MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-tools/packages/tools/overview.md

 ## Available tools

-The set of tools available include
+The set of tools available includes

 | Tool | Description | Documentation link |
 | --- | --- | --- |
 | Subsystem Wizard | Generates template source code to create a new subsystem | [Subsystem Wizard Documentation](subsyswizard.md)

-Over time, additional tools may be added.
+Over time, more tools may be added.